jujumiago/living-civilization-framework/ARTICLE.md

 Exploration expands possibilities.

-Legacy protects future generations.
+Legacy represents responsibility toward future generations.

 ---

 # 3. Civilization as a Living System

-A civilization is not only:
+LCF views civilization as more than:

 * A government
 * An economy